ujjwal2061/Recipe-Finder/README.md

 # 🍽️ My Recipe Finder

-**My Recipe Finder** is a simple web application and my first project that allows users to search for recipes using an API.
+**My Recipe Finder** is a simple web application and  first project that allows users to search for recipes using an API.
 It provides recipe details such as ingredients, instructions, and images.

 ## 🚀 Features